How do I apply for a substitute teaching license through the Ohio Department of Education?

 Substitute teaching licenses are issued by the State of Ohio, not The Center for Collaborative Solutions.

 Disclaimer: Regulations regarding substitute teacher licenses are governed by the Ohio Department of Education (ODE).
 The following statements are guidance which apply to many, but not all individual situations.
-Click here for ODE’s license application instructions.
+ODE’s license application instructions are at this link.
 Questions: 1-877-644-6338.